rostikgit/aravis/README.md

 after the changes run the `arv-camera-test.py` which is located in `aravis/tests/python/` to check whether the camera is working properly.

+* If you have installed aravis in a non standard location, you may need
+* to make GI_TYPELIB_PATH point to the correct location.
+For example:

+* export GI_TYPELIB_PATH=$GI_TYPELIB_PATH:/opt/bin/lib/girepositry-1.0/

+* You may also have to give the path to libaravis.so, using LD_PRELOAD or LD_LIBRARY_PATH.

 #### Building on macOS